Interactive Periodic Table of Elements

 Why are lanthanoids and actinoids shown separately?

-Is this periodic table useful for quick element lookup?
+Is this periodic table useful for GCSE, IGCSE, AP, and IB Chemistry?

 Select an element to view a quick chemistry summary.